NSAPH-Data-Processing/era5_sandbox/README.md

 To review a PR on this repository, follow these steps:

-0. Obtain an API key for the ERA5 datastore from [here](https://cds.climate.copernicus.eu/how-to-api)
+0. Obtain an API key for the ERA5 datastore from [here](https://cds.climate.copernicus.eu/how-to-api), and ask Tinashe for access to the Golden Lab `googledriver` API key

 1. Clone this repository to your workspace on FASRC